disdain13/PokeRoadie/README.md

 <!-- title -->
 <h1>PokeRoadie</h1>
 <h2>Advanced PokemonGo Bot</h2>
 Extremely easy to use fully featured bot which will play the game for you when you cannot.
-Harvest pokestops, collect pokemon, transfer, evolve, all automatically. <href="" title="goto the WIKI, just do it!" />Checkout the full list of new features in our WIKI</a><br/><br/>
+Harvest pokestops, collect pokemon, transfer, evolve, all automatically. <a href="https://github.com/disdain13/PokeRoadie/wiki" title="goto the WIKI, just do it!">Checkout the full list of new features in our WIKI</a><br/><br/>

 <img src="https://github.com/disdain13/PokeRoadie/blob/master/PokemonGo_Bot_Screenshot_2.png?raw=true" alt="PokemonGo_Bot_Screenshot_1.png" title="PokeRoadie PokemonGo Bot"><br/><br/>